david-barbion/lcda/_posts/en/2017-07-23-summer-in-sevilla.markdown

 This shawl was made with a 3.5mm crochet hook (E) and a « cake » cotton/acrylic with a gradient color, here orange/red by Ice Yarn.

-The finished size is 65x120cm.
+The finished size is 65 x 120cm (about 26in x 47in).
 This pattern uses US terminology.

 This shawl is composed of 4 parts :